Text by James Bow.

 Canada’s First Subway Opens

-Ontario Premier Leslie Frost and Toronto Mayor Allan Lamport officially opened the Yonge subway on March 30, 1954.
-Metro Chairman Frederick Gardiner and TTC Chairman W.C.
-McBrien were also in attendance.
-Crowds of people, including politicians from all three levels of government, TTC employees and print, radio and newsreel journalists, and early television video cameras (from CBLT, which had come on air on September 8, 1952), gathered at Davisville station around 11:00 am. to listen to several self-congratulatory speeches.
-Chairman McBrien’s speech called for the immediate commencement of construction on the Queen Street streetcar subway and several other sweeping measures to reduce downtown congestion, including fringe parking lots, one-way streets and the adoption of staggered working hours.
+After five years of construction and preparation, the Yonge subway was ready open.
+Ceremonies were planned for the morning of March 30, 1954.
+Ontario Premier Leslie Frost, Toronto Mayor Allan Lamport, Metro Chairman Frederick Gardiner and TTC Chairman W.C.
+McBrien officially opened the line.
+Crowds of people, including politicians from all three levels of government, TTC employees and print, radio and newsreel journalists, and early television video cameras (from CBLT, which had come on air on September 8, 1952), gathered at Davisville station around 11:00 a.m. to listen to several self-congratulatory speeches.
+TTC Chairman McBrien’s speech called for the immediate commencement of construction on the Queen Street streetcar subway and several other sweeping measures to reduce downtown congestion, including fringe parking lots, one-way streets and the adoption of staggered working hours.
 In his words, the Yonge Street subway line was “not the final solution of Toronto’s traffic problems.
 It is only the start of combating this monster.
 Many other (rapid transit) lines will have to be built in the future.”
 The chairman went on to warn that the TTC could not afford to build more subway lines without government assistance, a statement that would be verified in just five years.

-Finally, the premier and the mayor together pushed a lever forward, changing a nearby block signal from amber to green.
+Finally, Premier Frost and Mayor Lamport pushed a lever forward, changing a nearby block signal from amber to green.
 The subway was officially open.

 Over six hundred invited guests boarded a train that departed Davisville station for Eglinton at 11:50 am.
 At 11:56, the train departed Eglinton for Union, arriving at exactly 12:10 pm.
 “Eglinton to Union in 12 Minutes” the newspaper headlines cried, although the first trip actually took fourteen minutes.
 Previously, that trip on the Yonge streetcar took 30 minutes, assuming traffic was favourable.
 A second train carried the overflow of dignitaries directly from Davisville to Union Station, and the party again moved to the Royal York Hotel.
 At 1:30 pm. the Yonge subway opened for the public.
 Those who had taken the streetcar to work took the subway home.

-The Yonge streetcar line, established in 1861, faded from existence between 1:30 pm and two o’clock that afternoon.
+The Yonge streetcar line, established in 1861, faded from existence between 1:30 p.m. and 2:00 p.m. that afternoon.
 Earlier that month, the line had been cut back from Toronto’s northern city limits to Eglinton Avenue, looping counterclockwise around the traffic office at Eglinton carhouse.
 Soon thereafter, TTC crews worked on installing trolley bus overhead for a new route to run from Eglinton station to the city limits.
-Now, the last cars dropped off their passengers at Union Station and filed into Harbour Yard at the base of York Street.
-The last car left Front and York for Eglinton at 1:54 pm., and the very last train, comprised of Witt 2574 and trailer 2897, departed Eglinton for Front Street at 2:30 pm.
+Now, the last streetcars dropped off their passengers at Union Station and filed into Harbour Yard at the base of York Street.
+The last northbound streetcar left Front and York for Eglinton at 1:54 p.m., and the very last train, a special comprised of Witt 2574 and trailer 2897, departed Eglinton for Front Street at 2:30 p.m.
 Signs proclaiming it to be the last train were so large that most of the invited party of members from the Upper Canada Railroad Society rode in the trailer, so they could be able to see out.

 For many of the cars, it would be the last time they would operate.
 The Yonge subway meant the end of service not only for Toronto’s premier streetcar line, but also for the Bay streetcar, as the St. Clair services were realigned into the subway.